thejasgit/CSCI544-NLP/README.md

 	Screenshots - images of final results anf annotator tool

-	rouge tool - evaluation tool used to mesuare accuracy of the results
+	rouge tool - evaluation tool used to measuare accuracy of the results

 	src/com/nlp - webservice to invoke python scripts from browser